Published online Jul 7, 2020. doi: 10.3748/wjg.v26.i25.3650

 Published online: July 7, 2020

-A total of 815 gastric X-ray images (GXIs) were used in our analysis.
+We used 815 gastric X-ray images (GXIs) obtained from 815 subjects.
 The ground truth of this study was the diagnostic results in X-ray and endoscopic examinations.
 For a part of GXIs for training, the stomach regions are manually annotated.
-A deep learning model is trained with the stomach region annotations.
-For the rest of them, the stomach regions are automatically estimated by the learned model.
+A model for automatic estimation of the stomach regions is trained with the GXIs.
+For the rest of them, the stomach regions are automatically estimated.
 Finally, a model for automatic CAG detection is trained with all GXIs for training.

 In the case that the stomach regions were manually annotated for only 10 GXIs and 30 GXIs, the harmonic mean of sensitivity and specificity of CAG detection were 0.955 ± 0.002 and 0.963 ± 0.004, respectively.